fhawker89/breast-ultrasound-cnn-explainability/REPORT.md

 **A two-stage cascade to directly target the worst error type, not just overall accuracy.**
-A single 3-way classifier has no concept that "a malignant or benign case predicted as normal" is a categorically worse mistake than confusing benign with malignant — it just optimises one accuracy number and treats every error the same.
+A single 3-way classifier has no concept that "a malignant or benign case predicted as normal" is a categorically worse mistake than confusing benign with malignant - it just optimises one accuracy number and treats every error the same.
 A cascade design addresses this directly: a first, binary normal-vs-abnormal stage, with its decision threshold deliberately tuned on a held-out validation split to catch every abnormal case (even at the cost of some normal images being flagged for a second look), followed by a second benign-vs-malignant stage that only ever runs on cases the first stage flagged.
-This mirrors how real screening pipelines are designed — a sensitive triage stage, then a specialist stage — rather than hoping the safety property falls out of a single global accuracy metric.
+This mirrors how real screening pipelines are designed - a sensitive triage stage, then a specialist stage - rather than hoping the safety property falls out of a single global accuracy metric.

-This was in fact attempted, not just planned: an early implementation selected the triage threshold as the strict minimum abnormal-class probability seen in validation, which turned out to be a fragile statistic — a single noisy validation example collapsed the threshold to a value so low the model flagged almost every image as abnormal, which tanked overall accuracy without reliably fixing the error it was meant to prevent.
-The fix (a low percentile of validation scores instead of the strict minimum) was identified but not re-validated to completion within the time available, so no cascade result is reported here — the honest number to cite remains the single-model 88.9% above.
-Included as future work because the diagnosis, not just the idea, is what would make finishing it worthwhile.

 **PDE-based segmentation as a complementary, uncertainty-aware alternative to Grad-CAM.**
 This project's explainability approach (Grad-CAM) shows *which pixels* influenced a prediction, but says nothing about how confident that region's boundary actually is.
-Classical PDE and variational segmentation methods (level-set/Chan-Vese, active contours, total-variation regularisation — the kind of approach explored by researchers such as Jonas Latz, whose work spans exactly this intersection of PDEs, segmentation, and Bayesian uncertainty quantification) solve for a lesion boundary directly, and — when framed as a Bayesian inverse problem — can produce a *formal credible region* around that boundary, not just a point estimate.
+Classical PDE and variational segmentation methods (level-set/Chan-Vese, active contours, total-variation regularisation - the kind of approach explored by researchers such as Jonas Latz, whose work spans exactly this intersection of PDEs, segmentation, and Bayesian uncertainty quantification) solve for a lesion boundary directly, and - when framed as a Bayesian inverse problem - can produce a *formal credible region* around that boundary, not just a point estimate.
 That is a genuinely different kind of uncertainty to the MC-Dropout classification uncertainty computed
 above: spatial ("how confident is the model in exactly where the lesion edge is") rather than categorical ("how confident is the model in which class this is").
 The two are complementary, not competing.

-This would not be expected to beat the CNN on raw classification accuracy on its own — historically, classical segmentation-plus-handcrafted-feature pipelines were broadly superseded by end-to-end deep learning for exactly this kind of task, since learned features tend to capture subtler discriminative texture than hand-designed geometric descriptors.
+This would not be expected to beat the CNN on raw classification accuracy on its own - historically, classical segmentation-plus-handcrafted-feature pipelines were broadly superseded by end-to-end deep learning for exactly this kind of task, since learned features tend to capture subtler discriminative texture than hand-designed geometric descriptors.
 The value case is different: interpretability and clinical auditability.
 A segmentation boundary and its uncertainty band are directly inspectable by a radiologist in a way a CNN's internal activations are not.

-*Update: this was followed up as a separate project —* [*breast-ultrasound-pde-segmentation*](https://github.com/fhawker89/breast-ultrasound-pde-segmentation) *— using Chan-Vese seeded from this model's own Grad-CAM output.
+*Update: this was followed up as a separate project -* [*breast-ultrasound-pde-segmentation*](https://github.com/fhawker89/breast-ultrasound-pde-segmentation) *- using Chan-Vese seeded from this model's own Grad-CAM output.
 The honest headline: the segmentation itself underperformed (mean Dice 0.25, or 0.43 even with perfect localisation handed to it), for a specific, diagnosable reason described in that repo's report.
-The motivating hypothesis fared much better — see the fractal dimension note below.*
+The motivating hypothesis fared much better - see the fractal dimension note below.*

-**Fractal dimension as an interpretable feature.** There is an established body of evidence that malignant tissue exhibits measurably different fractal characteristics to benign tissue — in tumour boundary irregularity, texture, and (in histology) vascular branching patterns — plausibly because malignant growth tends to produce more irregular, self-similar structure than benign growth.
+**Fractal dimension as an interpretable feature.** There is an established body of evidence that malignant tissue exhibits measurably different fractal characteristics to benign tissue - in tumour boundary irregularity, texture, and (in histology) vascular branching patterns - plausibly because malignant growth tends to produce more irregular, self-similar structure than benign growth.
 Computing the fractal dimension (e.g. via box-counting) of each lesion's ground-truth mask boundary in this dataset, and checking whether it differs systematically between benign and malignant cases, would be a fast, no-retraining addition using data already collected for this project.
-Unlike a learned CNN feature, a fractal dimension is a single, human-interpretable number — a natural complement to Grad-CAM for building trust with a clinical end user, even if it is not expected to outperform the CNN's raw accuracy on its own.
+Unlike a learned CNN feature, a fractal dimension is a single, human-interpretable number - a natural complement to Grad-CAM for building trust with a clinical end user, even if it is not expected to outperform the CNN's raw accuracy on its own.

 *Update: this was tested in the same follow-up project above, and it's the actual positive